 To my surprise, that’s exactly what some savvy entrepreneurs like Chelsea Clarke who sold her beauty blog for 50K do.

-In fact I just recently sold my Healthy Food website to another blogger for 4x what I originally purchased it for.
+In fact I recently flipped my Healthy Food website to another blogger.

 This post contains affiliate links.
+If you choose to make a purchase we will earn a small commission at no additional cost to you and we thank you.
 Please read our disclosure for more details.

 How to Create a Profitable Website to Sell for 50K

-Here’s a guest post from Ryan Robinson, an entrepreneur and marketer who teaches people how to create meaningful self-employed careers.
+Here’s a post with Ryan Robinson, a well known entrepreneur and marketer who teaches people how to create meaningful self-employed careers.

 If you’re thinking of starting a website, it goes without saying that you have some sort of personal or business goals in mind.